Aryaa6603/Mesh_RCNN_3D/README.md

 # Mesh_RCNN_3D
 3D Object Detection and Reconstruction
+All the research is here - https://arxiv.org/abs/1906.02739

 Mesh R-CNN is a system that improves 3D shape prediction.
  It's an extension of the 2D instance segmentation system, Mask R-CNN.
 Mesh R-CNN adds a mesh prediction branch to Mask R-CNN.